Igalia/pflua/doc/src-host-192.68.1.1-and-less-100.md

 ```
 return function (P, length)
    local A = 0
-   if 14 > length then return 0 end
+   if 14 > length then return false end
    A = bit.bor(bit.lshift(P[12], 8), P[12+1])
    if not (A==2048) then goto L3 end
-   if 30 > length then return 0 end
+   if 30 > length then return false end
    A = bit.bor(bit.lshift(P[26], 24),bit.lshift(P[26+1], 16), bit.lshift(P[26+2], 8), P[26+3])
    if (A==-1069285119) then goto L7 end
    goto L10